-- (1) The applicant contends there is nothing in their record to support a general (under honorable conditions) discharge.
-The Board considered this contention and determined that the applicant's misconduct was of a degree to potentially warrant a general characterization of service when considered alone.
-However, the Board liberally considered the applicant's behavioral health condition and determined that the applicant's Post Traumatic Stress Disorder outweighed the offenses of illegal drug abuse, possession of drug paraphernalia, disobeying an NCO, and use of indecent language. - (2) The applicant contends an upgrade would allow educational benefits through the GI Bill.
+(1) The applicant contends their spouse's adultery, the visuals of the mortar rounds striking the dining facility, and their abrupt transfer to a different unit, all added to the horrors they were going through.
+To cope with the stress and sleepless nights, they began drinking and smoking marijuana because they did not want to be seen as weak.
+The Board liberally considered this contention, found it valid, and determined that the applicant's Post Traumatic Stress Disorder outweighed the applicant's offenses of illegal substance abuse and AWOL are mitigated.

+(2) The applicant contends an upgrade would allow educational benefits through the GI Bill.
 The Board considered this contention and determined that eligibility for Veteran's benefits, to include educational benefits under the Post-9/11 or Montgomery GI Bill, healthcare or VA loans, do not fall within the purview of the Army Discharge Review Board.
+Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance.

+(3) The applicant contends being informed they would be attending the Army Substance Abuse Program, but they never received an exact date.
+The Board considered this contention but did not address it in detail due to the upgrade granted for medical mitigation.

-Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance. - c.
-The Board determined the discharge is inequitable based on the applicant's Post Traumatic Stress Disorder outweighing the offenses of illegal drug abuse, possession of drug paraphernalia, disobeying an NCO, and use of indecent language.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
-The Board determined the reentry code is proper and equitable and voted not to change it.
+c.
+The Board determined the discharge is inequitable based on the applicant's Post Traumatic Stress Disorder outweighing the applicant's offenses of illegal substance abuse and AWOL.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation was changed to Misconduct (Minor Infractions) with a corresponding separation code of JKN and reentry code of RE-3. d.

-d.
 Rationale for Decision:

-- (1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's Post Traumatic Stress Disorder outweighed the offenses of illegal drug abuse, possession of drug paraphernalia, disobeying an NCO, and use of indecent language.
-Thus, the prior characterization is no longer appropriate. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is JKN. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+(1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's Post Traumatic Stress Disorder outweighing the separating offenses of illegal substance abuse and AWOL.
+Thus, the prior characterization is no longer appropriate.

+(2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts.
+Thus, the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is JKN.

+(3) The RE code will change to RE-3 due to the diagnosed BH conditions...